K-web04/Mumble/README.md

 Also if you are looking for a complete style guides, please refer to [**Mumble Style Guide**](STYLE_GUIDE.md).
 We highly recommend to go through the guideline before start contributing.

 > **_⚠ Those who wants to contribute on the repo, from now, before pushing/committing your changes, please make sure you run command `npm run format` or `yarn format` or use Prettier plugin to automatically format your code.
 We want to maintain consistency that's why we want to enforce the formatting.
-It's required! _**
+It's required necessary! _**

 ## Reviewers :